13 THINGS I LEARNED FROM MICHELLE OBAMA'S MODERATED CONVERSATION IN INDIANAPOLIS

 By Lamya Cruz,

-When Michelle Obama speaks you listen.
-She gives it to you straight no chaser and her empowering and encouraging spirit also cannot go unnoticed.
-And let’s face it, it would be hard to walk out of a stadium of 12,000 people without feeling an ounce of inspiration and warmth from this woman!
-No joke!
-It felt like she was just speaking to me, as it probably did for so many other men and women that night.
-And because I like to spread the #vimvibes, I am going to share 13 Things I learned from the former first lady herself, because these gems of insight are just too powerful not to share—believe me.
+When Michelle Obama speaks, you listen.
+She gives it to you straight no chaser.
+And her strong encouraging spirit cannot go unnoticed.
+And let’s face it, it would be hard to walk out of a stadium of 12,000 people without feeling an ounce of inspiration and empowerment from the former First Lady herself.
+It felt as if she was speaking to just me at times, as I am sure it probably did for so many other men and women that night.
+And as a gift from me to you, I am going to share 13 Things I learned from Michelle Obama, because these gems of insight are just way too good not to.

 1. It Takes A Village